 8. General courtesy and good manners

 “Manners maketh the man” … and woman.
 You would be surprised how many candidates fail to engage correctly with those in the process from the receptionist, to secretaries, drivers.
 Anyone who doesn’t say please and thank you or is rude in any way, to anyone at all, should be cut.

 Candidates who don’t process information, follow instructions, flood, or interrupt, all show indications of inadequate listening skills.
 This has very strong implications for their role as a team member.

 So what do you think – harsh or simply sensible?
-You may have to pass on a candidate who seems “good enough.”
+Many of the checks are nudges to handle bias.
+Others may be vital to doing a good job.
+You might have to pass on a candidate who seems “good enough.”
 That’s OK.
 Don’t settle until you find the right candidate.
 While it may take more time to find the right fit for your business and someone who truly wants to work there, it’s worth the wait.
 Or is having hard lines missing a diversity opportunity?
 What do you think?

 The real risk is that you could find yourself recruiting for the same position again in six months.

 If you need contact sourcing top talent – get in touch NOW!